Israeli settlers in the West Bank confront the Biden reality and dig in for a fight

 Settlers, by contrast, were ready to say thank you.

-“You can’t argue with the fact that the way that Trump and his secretary of state have had proven results,” said Yaakov Berg, the owner of Psagot Winery.
+“You can’t argue with the way that Trump and his secretary of state have had proven results,” said Yaakov Berg, the owner of Psagot Winery.
 “He changed the concept to show that we are not thieves.
 We have, at the end of the day, only come back to our home country.”

 Berg was at the center of an unsuccessful court challenge to European requirements that West Bank products carry a label identifying them as made in territory occupied by Israel.